-I am just assuming that everybody should continuously learn.
+I am assuming that everybody should learn continuously.

-Because if you do you'll have a richer and fulfilled life.
+Because if you do you'll have a rich and fulfilled life.

-To be honest I think that this is one of the points in which I have to improve.
+To be honest this is one of the points I have to improve in my life.

-- Find the first page that tell you what you need, usually on Stackoverflow, Quora, Wikipedia, blogs, ...
+- Find the first page that tells me what I need, usually on Stackoverflow, Wikipedia, Quora, blogs, ...

-- Make use of the information, that often means just a copy and paste
+- Make use of the information, which often means just a copy and paste.

-That is basically the main learning strategy that I used in the last few years.
+That was basically my main learning strategy, which I used for years.

 I don't know how to remove a commit in Git?

-I don't how to generate a ssh key?
+I don't how to generate an SSH key?

-I don't know how to run a Docker image (even if I barely know what Docker is)?
+I don't know how to run a Docker image?

 Google it!
 Google it!
 Google it!

-This is probably not even a learning strategy, as I do not learn anything in this way.
+This is not even a learning strategy! since I do not learn anything this way.

-If you are like me, you find yourself continuously looking for response about a certain topic, making the process slow and quite tiring.
+If you are like me, you find yourself continuously looking for the same responses about a certain topic, making the process slow and quite tiring.

-I am not saying that Stackoverflow is bad, I love it and use it a lot, but if you often use it for the same topic, it simply means that you don't know the topic, or at least not enough.
+I am not saying that Stackoverflow is bad, I love it and use it a lot, but if you use it for the same topic, again and again, it simply means that you do not know enough about the topic.